wp-plugins/banglkb/readme.txt

 === Plugin Name ===
-Contributors: lavluda
+Contributors: lavluda, rajuru
 Donate link: http://www.ekushey.org/
 Tags: keyboard, bangla, comment
-Requires at least: 1.5
+Requires at least: 2.5
 Tested up to: 2.9.2
-Stable tag: 2.1.5
+Stable tag: 3.0

 Bangla Typing Scripts for wordpress.
 This Java Script based add-ons will let your visitors type in Bangla without using any 3rd party tool or keyboard manager along with in your "new post page" you will get option to write post in bangla.